 The College of Architecture and Urban Planning at the University of Washington used the MyExperience tool to study the relationship between the built environment and human activities.
 They conducted a study using MyExperience, GPS, and a wearable sensing platform (the Intel MSP) to record the activities and locations of 53 subjects over one week.
-In particular, they explored:
+In particular, they explored:- what associations exist between different types of activities and different kinds of urban environments;

 - what characterizes the land use patterns where people spend long periods of time;